 Enforce robust authentication measures, including multi-factor authentication (MFA), to bolster the security of patient records.
 MFA acts as an additional safeguard, significantly reducing the chances of unauthorized access.
 In contrast, inadequate authentication methods expose your network to cyber intruders, heightening the danger of disclosing critical information, such as electronic health records (EHRs).

 Healthcare organizations are encouraged to implement multi-factor authentication, address known vulnerabilities, encrypt and back up data, and conduct cyberattack readiness drills.
-Additionally, they are encouraged to establish proactive relationships with local FBI and CISA offices to access technical resources for bolstering cybersecurity.
+Additionally, establish proactive relationships with local FBI and CISA offices to access technical resources for bolstering cybersecurity.

 The U.S. Department of Health and Human Services offers guidance for implementing a robust authentication process to defend against a spectrum of cyber threats.

 Prioritize the security of electronic health information by implementing comprehensive encryption measures.
-Electronic health records (EHRs) and related equipment often arrive with inherent security features or service options, yet sometimes they're incorrectly configured or unused.
+Electronic health records (EHRs) and related equipment often include built-in security features or service options, yet sometimes they're incorrectly configured or unused.

 Healthcare providers are responsible for managing electronic Protected Health Information (ePHI).
 You must ensure that your core staff is well-acquainted with these foundational security aspects and that EHR systems receive timely updates.